longhorn/website/content/docs/0.8.1/concepts.md

 #### The Latest Snapshot

 In Longhorn, the latest snapshot cannot be deleted.
 It because whenever a snapshot is deleted, Longhorn will coalesce it content with the next snapshot, makes sure the next and later snapshot will still have the correct content.
-But Longhorn cannot do that for the latest snapshot since there is no next snapshot to it.
-The next "snapshot" of the latest snapshot is the live volume(`volume-head`), which is being read/written by the user at the moment, so the coalescing process cannot happen.
+But Longhorn cannot do that for the last snapshot since there is no next snapshot to it.
+The next "snapshot" of the last snapshot is the live volume(`volume-head`), which is being read/written by the user at the moment, so the coalescing process cannot happen.
 Instead, the latest snapshot will be marked as `removed`, and it will be cleaned up next time when possible.

 If the users want to clean up the latest snapshot, they can create a new snapshot, then remove the previous "latest" snapshot.